 People who are prone to psoriatic inflammation may be more at risk of health issues such as obesity, higher cholesterol, higher blood pressure, heart disease, and insulin resistance.
 A person with PsA should consult a doctor and attend regular checkups to monitor their overall health.

 In addition, a person may choose to eat a balanced diet and maintain a moderate weight.
-Foods that may help reduce inflammation include fish rich in omega-3 fatty acids, green tea, fiber-rich foods (such as beans), nuts, seeds, fruits, and vegetables.
+Foods that may help reduce inflammation include:

-At the same time, a person may wish to avoid foods that can trigger inflammation, such as processed meats, sugar, alcohol, white bread and rice, and fried foods.
+At the same time, a person may wish to limit foods that can trigger inflammation, such as:

 Home remedies